grantcarthew/data-asx-historical-share-tables/README.md

 ## Usage

-All files are of the CSV file format which can be opened with data analysis applications such as Microsoft's Excel.
+All files are in the CSV file format which can be opened with data analysis applications such as Microsoft's Excel or LibraOffice Calc.
 Alternatively you can import the data into a Database for further manipulation.

-The files are stored in a directory structure under the csv directory.
+The files are stored in a directory structure under the `csv` directory.
-Under csv you will find a Daily or Weekly directory with the table name directory under that.
+You will find there a `Daily` and `Weekly` directory with the table directories directly under them.

-The filenames are complete so each file can stand alone out of its directory structure.
-The file name standard is the following;
+The filenames are descriptive so each file can stand alone out of its directory structure.
+The file naming standard is as following;
 `[Daily or Weekly] - [Table Name] - [ISO Date Format yyyy-MM-dd].csv`

 Example: